FlavScents AInsights Entry for Ethyl Acetate (CAS: 141-78-6)

 - Molecular Weight: 88.11 g/mol

 Ethyl acetate is an ester formed from ethanol and acetic acid.
-It is characterized by its functional groups, which include an ester linkage that contributes to its sweet, fruity odor.
-This structural feature is crucial for its role in both flavor and fragrance applications, where it is valued for its volatility and pleasant aroma.
+It is characterized by its functional groups, which include an ester linkage that contributes to its fruity odor.
+This compound is widely used in the flavor and fragrance industry due to its pleasant, sweet smell reminiscent of pear drops.

 Citation hooks: FlavScents; PubChem; FEMA